uarun/techcon2012/vim_topics.md

         e  Forward to end of current/next word ge Backward to end of previous word

-Understand the difference between word and WORD
+Understand the difference between word and WORD.
+Uppercase versions of the above commands will do WORD-wise move.

 ### Find by character